orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Or similarly some industrial factory or something, or workbench with an NPC which does work for you -> and you can give them certain
 - You could later imagine hiring more equipment, by which we mean literally running stuff on some server/cloud.

+- Mana of the room; max storage capacity.
 - Copying is a magic spell which might take a little bit (so it actually copies on disk); uses "Mana"; let's rephrase mana as a thing which says we have certain capacity X/GB/s write speed, and we use temporarily use it.
 	- Over network and locally too; requires Concentration.
 Can be interrupted.
 - Capacity of GPU/CPU/PCIe buss; "Mana" of objects.